Friday, July 25, 2025

 Another trip to the Narcisi Winery and surprise, surprise; oh I don’t like surprises, Gomer

-On Wednesday July 23 (which was also my dad’s 88th birthday if he was still alive) our senior center took a trip 40 minutes north of the city to Gibsonia and the Narcisi Winery.
+On Wednesday July 23 (which was also my dad’s 88th birthday if he were still alive) our senior center took a trip 40 minutes north of the city to Gibsonia and the Narcisi Winery.

 We were there once before in October 2023, which I wrote all about here.